takyrojas/Hello-World/README.md

 # Hello-World
-This is my first repository in GiHub, I'm si excited!
+This is my first repository in GitHub, I'm si excited!